 Hindus have a long association with Iraq and Muslims.
 Please read the article below:

 At the time of the war of Karbala (Oct.
 680 AD).
-Rahab Sidh Datt, a potentate of Datt sect, was a highly esteemed figure of Arabia due to his close relations with the family of Prophet Mohammed.
+Rahab Sidh Datt, a potentate of the Datt sect, was a highly esteemed figure of Arabia due to his close relations with the family of Prophet Mohammed.
 In the holy war when no Muslim King came to help Hussain.
-Rahab fought On his side mld sacrificed his seven sons (named Sahas Rai.
-Haras Rai, Sher Khan, Rai Pun, Ram Singh, Dharoo and Poroo) in the bloody war.
+Rahab fought on his side and sacrificed his seven sons (named Sahas Rai.
+Haras Rai, Sher Khan, Rai Pun, Ram Singh, Dharoo, and Poroo) in the bloody war.

 It is also significant to note that even before the Karbala incident, Hazrat Ali had entrusted the public exchequer to the regiment of the valiant Datts, at the time of the Battle of Camels fought near Basra.

-The above provides an impeccable evidence about the pragmatic role played by the Datt Mohyals in the catastrophe of Karbala.
-There are more than a dozen ballads composed centuries ago which vividly and with great passion describe the scenario of the historic event.
+The above provides a piece of impeccable evidence about the pragmatic role played by the Datt Mohyals in the catastrophe of Karbala.
+There are more than a dozen ballads composed centuries ago that vividly and with great passion describe the scenario of the historic event.